VIP-LES/Verne/README.md

 ### Building the Image

-At the moment, the Docker image is present on the Docker Hub as gtviples/verne, with the :latest tag pointing to the latest stable version here on master branch the repository and the :develop branch pointing to the develop branch.
-However, if you choose the build the image yourself from source, you may do so using the following command in the repository directory:
+The Docker image is not available at the moment on the Docker hub, as a result, you need to compile it using the following command:

 `docker build -t gtviples/verne .`

-Note that this step is completely optional and that it should be done only if no internet connectivity is available.

 ### Installing and Running